-The practice is rated as good for providing responsive services.
+The practice is rated as Requires Improvement for providing responsive services.

 - The practice reviewed the needs of its local population and engaged with the NHS England Area Team and NHS Bradford District Clinical Commissioning Group to secure improvements to services where these were identified.
-Twice a month the practice attended CCG events such as the 'Clinical Commissioning Forum'.
+Once a month the practice attended CCG events such as the 'Clinical Commissioning Forum'.
 Representatives from every practice in the CCG attended.
 A core group of staff attended this event every month.
-Discussed topics such as pathways, commissioning intentions, budgets, prescribing and referrals.
-Data was transparent and open between practices in these meetings.
-All practices are incentivised to attend these meetings. - Patients said they found it easy to make an appointment with a named GP and that there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed that the practice responded to issues raised.
-Learning from complaints was shared with staff and other stakeholders e.g. the pharmacy.
+Discussed topics such as patient pathways, commissioning intentions, budgets, prescribing and referrals.
+Data was transparent and open between practices in these meetings. - Although the practice had reviewed the needs of its local population, it had not put in place a plan to secure improvements for all of the areas identified. - Feedback from patients reported that access to a named GP and continuity of care was not always available quickly, although urgent appointments were usually available the same day. - The practice was equipped to treat patients and meet their needs. - Patients could get information about how to complain in a format they could understand.
+However, there was no evidence that learning from complaints had been shared with staff.